 Title 14, Chapter 11, Article 3 of the Georgia Code sets down lots of rules about LLCs, including:

 - how to admit new members to the LLC

 - how company meetings should be held

 - how members should manage the LLC

 Not all of those rules may be right for your company, though.
 That’s why the statutes let you draft an operating agreement — so you can decide what the right answer is for your company rather than having it dictated to you by a law.

-An operating agreement can do even more than the statutes, as well.
+An operating agreement can even go beyond the basic functions outlined in the statute.
 Most agreements do the following:

 - They determine the rights and duties of LLC members.
 If one LLC member is responsible for running the business or managing the books, the operating agreement should say so.

 - They say what the manager has the right to do.
 Managers also have special duties to the company and the members.
 The operating agreement should state these.